Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Agustus 2025 15.35.42 UTC
+- WIB: Minggu, 3 Agustus 2025 16.30.46 UTC
-- WITA: Minggu, 3 Agustus 2025 16.35.42 UTC
+- WITA: Minggu, 3 Agustus 2025 17.30.46 UTC
-- WIT: Minggu, 3 Agustus 2025 17.35.42 UTC
+- WIT: Minggu, 3 Agustus 2025 18.30.46 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Friendship is the only cement that will hold the world together."

-Kategori: nature
+Kategori: friendship